dep-sys/nix-dabei/README.md

 # Todos & Ideas

 * TODO: those should be migrated into github issues, whenever discussion is needed * implement & document kexec * check why perl seems to be incldued in toplevel?
+* remove vendored netboot and filesystems.nix (two small patches)
 * add vm options submodule (and more ram)
 * setup cache (b2?)
 * setup github ci
-* setup linter and fmter
 * include zfs kernel and runtime
 * write {read,write}-info.sh for hetzner